msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 ### Exports to All Major Platforms

-Electron and Cordova do a job of export HTML5 games to Desktop and mobile apps respectively.
+Electron and Cordova do a job of export HTML5 games to desktop and mobile apps respectively.
 Even so, they can't beat this experience.
 Exporting to all desktop applications was painless.
 So was creating an Android APK for the tutorial game.
-Haven't created an iOS app as yet, but I don't imagine that it'll be painful.
+I haven't created an iOS app as yet, but I don't imagine that it'll be painful.

 Those were the key benefits for me.
 Let's have a look at some of the pain points, thankfully there are not as extensive!